An Idle Purple Clay Teapot Should Never Be Stored in a Box!

 Besides elegant rooms and refined cottages, natural landscapes, forests, springs, gardens, and countryside were all natural spaces for tea.

 Regardless of the season or weather, a bowl of tea brings not only physical pleasure but also a harmony between the soul and nature.
-Sitting amidst the mountains and waters, one tea and engages in spiritual communion with heaven and earth.
+Sitting amidst the mountains and waters, one drinks tea and engages in spiritual communion with heaven and earth.

 An Idle Purple Clay Teapot Should Never Be Stored in a Box!-1